earthai-tech/geoprior-v3/docs/source/index.rst

    geoprior-build --help
    geoprior-plot --help

-The package metadata defines GeoPrior-v3 as a Python package for physics-guided geohazard modeling and registers dedicated console commands for the staged application workflow.
-The package namespace also presents GeoPrior-v3 as ``Physics-guided AI for geohazards & risk analytics`` with land subsidence as the current core application area.
+The package metadata presents GeoPrior-v3 as a Python package for physics-guided geohazard modeling with land subsidence as its current flagship application area.
+The command-line workflow complements the Python API so the same project can be used both programmatically and operationally.

 .. seealso::

-   - :doc:`getting_started/quickstart`
+   - :doc:`getting_started/index`
-   - :doc:`user_guide/cli`
+   - :doc:`user_guide/index`
-   - :doc:`user_guide/configuration`
+   - :doc:`applications/index`
-   - :doc:`applications/reproducibility_scripts`
+   - :doc:`api/index`

 Documentation map
 -----------------